Long Term Disability Claims Attorneys for Organic Brain Disease

 You must have a disabling condition for at least six months to qualify for coverage.
 Benefits could last for a year or until you turn 65 years old — as long as you can’t perform any type of job.
 Some policies allow monthly payments for as long as the disability lasts.

-How Abell and Capitan Law Can Help You
+How Capitan Law Can Help You

 When you hire one of our long-term disability claims attorneys specializing in organic brain disease, we will handle every step of the process so you can focus on treating your disabling medical condition.
 We will begin by filing a claim on your behalf and investigating your case.